rivayama/wp-mvc-theme/README.md

 Generate an element's initial code.

-	$ ./mvct generate element camel news
+	$ ./mvct generate element bear news

-This will generate controller, model and view for news in `path/to/themes/camel/elements/`, and test in `path/to/themes/camel/tests/`.
+This will generate controller, model and view for news in `path/to/themes/bear/elements/`, and test in `path/to/themes/bear/tests/`.
 The element can now be used from the theme.

 You can also generate codes separately like following:

-	$ ./mvct generate controller camel news
+	$ ./mvct generate controller bear news
-	$ ./mvct generate model camel news
+	$ ./mvct generate model bear news
-	$ ./mvct generate view camel news
+	$ ./mvct generate view bear news
-	$ ./mvct generate test camel news
+	$ ./mvct generate test bear news

 See `help` for more detail.